oskitone/scout_2_prototype/readme.md

   - More key mounting screw holes?
 Key bed subassembly with multiple parts
   - Rethink headphone output in signal path to minimize amplified noise
   - 386 bass boost?
+  - Fix PROOF silkscreen text on back
+  - Try shift register for 8 outputs?
+To resistor array!
+  - Ditch MIDI in.
+Keep MIDI out but use TRS for smaller footprint
+  - See if speaker can fit in new space?
 - Tiny speaker is quick to distort and has no low end
 - Make it clear/explicit how FUNCTION_INDICATOR_LED is used as "hanging" indicator.
 Right now, it's incidental.